syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 /// <summary>

-/// Represents an helper class to perform mail merge.
+/// Represents the helper class to perform mail merge

 /// </summary>